 1. Get a final head count.
 It’s a sad fact of life that many people simply don’t RSVP–even to a major event like a wedding.
-Once your deadline has passed, it’s time to start calling or emailing those people who haven’t sent back their response cards.
+Once your deadline has passed, it’s time to start calling or emailing those people who haven’t sent back their response cards and tracking down the final head count, says Lindsey Nickel of Lovely Day Events.
+“Your caterer and planner need this to finish your orders.
+You will need this to finish your seating assignments.”
 You can ask your parents and maid of honor to help you out if it’s a large list.

 2. Set your final fitting.
 Put those final touches on your wedding gown before the big day.

 3. Decide on hair and makeup.
 You should have already booked your beauty pros, so it’s time to nail down how you’ll wear your hair and makeup when you walk down the aisle.

 4. Make spa appointments.
 Book your mani and pedi–as well as any waxing, massage, etc.–appointments to make sure you get the time you want.